yoonjoonso/Job-Logger/README.md

 ## Current Status

-The repo is in transition from a personal workflow to a public-safe general-use tool.
+The repo is still being cleaned up from a personal workflow into a public-safe general-use tool.

 What is already in place: